How You Can Earn Your Indiana Teaching License through WGU Indiana

 Indiana has specific testing requirements that must be met or completed in addition to completing your teaching degree program at WGU Indiana.
 Students must complete and pass:

-3. WGU Program Exam: WGU Indiana also requires you to pass a specific Praxis exam to graduate from your program (with the exception of elementary programs) in addition to the Content Exam(s) required by Indiana.
+3. The WGU Program Exam: WGU Indiana also requires you to pass a specific Praxis exam to graduate from your program (with the exception of elementary programs) in addition to the Content Exam(s) required by Indiana.

 4. Complete Preclinical Experiences.

 In preparation for your formal Demonstration Teaching (described in step 6 below), you will complete preclinical experiences designed to introduce you to the classroom through a series of activities, including observations and lesson planning.
 Working under the guidance of a WGU Placement Specialist, you will be asked to make arrangements with a local school to complete these activities.